a33235485243565206261395894823-ship-it/Automated-Remover-Blocksi/README.md

 powershell -ExecutionPolicy Bypass -NoExit -File "[PATH]"
 ```

+## Risks
+- The system will touch any file paths specified
+- It could accidentally delete wanted/needed files if specified by user
+- Use at your own risk

 ## Running the Tool
 - Un-ZIP the file
 - These files shall be kept in the same folder when used
+- Use Notepad
+  1. Ctrl+R
+  2. Notepad.exe
+  3. Press enter
+  4. Ctrl+O
+  5. Navigate to directory containing file(s)
+  6. Click on file or Shift+Click to select multiple files
+  7. Press enter
+  8. Edit files
+- The file will run if the PowerShell window appears

 ### Step 1 — Configure Paths
 Edit `Delete_Blocksi.ps1` and set real filesystem paths for: